 Cities with dense populations now host more than half of the world's population.
-In contrast, urban areas are a relatively new phenomena in human history.
-This change in urban population has modified the way interact with one another, live, work, and travel (Ritchie and Roser, 2018).
+This change in urban population has modified the way we interact with one another, live, work, and travel (Ritchie and Roser, 2018).
 EVs are well-suited for urban commuters with shorter travel distances.
 Despite concerns, urbanization offers both challenges and opportunities for EV diffusion, as cities may have the infrastructure and regulations to support EV growth, making urbanization a strong predictor of EV adoption (Pan et al., 2024).